“A Sopranos Thanksgiving”

 If you’ll remember back to “University,” the story of Tracee was parlayed with Meadow’s subplot at Columbia.
 Through expert editing, our emotional signals became crossed, and we began to associate one story with the other.
 Due to this trick, Meadow and Tracee are two characters that are forever linked, for us the audience and especially for Tony.

 “He is Risen” finds Meadow beginning a new romance with Jackie Jr., which makes Tony happy but also gives him cause for concern.
 Even though Tony’s finally back in his daughter’s good graces, he can’t help but see the parallels between Jackie and Ralphie.
 And he literally sees the parallels between Meadow and Tracee (nice use of flashback).

 Meadow’s personal life and relationship with her father is a spotlight of season three.
 And while stories like this aren’t always the most entertaining, they are essential for providing emotional depth.
 Despite the teenage drama, the scenes involving Meadow and Jackie Jr. are portrayed realistically — two horny college kids looking for a good time.

 Even though both characters are becoming more and more unlikable, they seem to be a perfect match, even though they’re clearly terrible for each other.

-In an episode centered on Thanksgiving, the viewers certainly aren’t giving thanks at the predicaments that the characters are involving themselves in.
+For an episode that takes place during Thanksgiving, we certainly aren’t thankful for the predicaments that the characters are involving themselves in.
 All we can do is sit back and watch as Tony, Meadow et al self-sabotage their personal lives and cause tremendous strain on their families.
 But in the end, isn’t that what Thanksgiving dinner is all about?